 - Amniotic/placental stem cell allografts

 - Alcohol injections

-USGPPF (UltraSound Guided Percutanous Partial Plantar Fasciectomy) is our treatment of choice.
-Through a very small incision on the inside of the heel, small amounts of the degenerated tissue are removed from the plantar fascia, all visualized with ultrasound.
-After adequate removal of bad tissue, platelet-rich plasma or amniotic stem cells can be injected back into the area.
-Recovery is very quick with little restriction on activities.
-The plantar fascia ligament is preserved in its natural length and the mechanical function of the foot is not altered.
+After adequate removal of bad tissue, platelet-rich plasma or amniotic stem cells are injected back into the area to aid in natural healing.
+Recovery is very quick, with little restriction placed on normal activities.
+The plantar fascia is preserved at its natural length, and the mechanical function of the foot is not altered.

 Contact Our Massapequa Plantar Fasciitis Doctor for Help Today!

 Don’t let heel pain get in the way of living your best life!
 Instead, let our Massapequa plantar fasciitis doctor help you overcome painful symptoms and find the relief you deserve.

 For more information—or to request an appointment—simply give us a call at 516-541-9000.
 You can also take advantage of our request form online to have one of our staff members reach out to you.